silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/02_CMS_Architecture.md

 [GridFieldLazyLoader](https://api.silverstripe.org/4/SilverStripe/Forms/GridField/GridFieldLazyLoader.html) works.

 In order to open up the same kind of features to other fields, a custom event is fired on all nodes with the `lazy-loadable` class inside the activated tab panel.
-They will receive a `lazyload` even that can be listened in the following way:
+They will receive a `lazyload` event that can be listened to in the following way:

 ```js
 el.addEventListener(